gruntwork-io/docs/docs/pipelines/maintain/extending.md

 </TabItem>
 </Tabs>

-## Adding scripts that can be run in Pipelines

-The `deploy-runner` Docker image for Pipelines only allows scripts within a single directory to be executed in the ECS task as an additional security measure.

-By default, the `deploy-runner` ships with three scripts — one to build HashiCorp Packer images, one to run `terraform plan` and `terraform apply`, and one to automatically update the value of a variable in a Terraform tfvars or Terragrunt HCL file.

-If you need to run a custom script in the `deploy-runner`, you must fork the image code, add an additional line to copy your script into directory designated by the `trigger_directory` argument.
-Then, you will need to rebuild the Docker image, push to ECR, then update your Pipelines deployment following the steps in [Updating Pipelines](./updating.md).

-## Adding permissions
+## Adding a new AWS Service

+If you are expanding your usage of AWS to include an AWS service you’ve never used before, you will need to grant each job sufficient permissions to access that service.
 Pipelines executes in ECS tasks running in your AWS account(s).
 Each task (terraform planner, applier, docker builder, ami builder) has a distinct execution IAM role with only the permissions each task requires to complete successfully.

-If you are expanding your usage of AWS to include an AWS service you’ve never used before, you will need to grant each job sufficient permissions to access that service.
 For example, if you need to create an Amazon DynamoDB Table using Pipelines for the first time, you would want to add (at a minimum) the ability to list and describe tables to the policy for the `planner` IAM role, and all permissions for DynamoDB to the IAM policy for the `terraform-applier` IAM role.

 We recommend that the `planner` configuration have read-only access to resources, and the applier be able to read, create, modify, and destroy resources.